 Sometimes adjustments are made to the initial grouping of events to an AR-DRG v6.0x for the purposes of greater clarity of funding.
 These generally arise in relation to new technology, to central monitoring regimes, or where there is evidence of a significantly different cost profile for a cohesive subset of events grouped to a DRG.

-WIESNZ15 has four NZ DRGs, and one other two DRGs are affected by mapping of events from their initial AR-DRG v6.0x DRG to another DRG.
+WIESNZ16 has five NZ DRGs, and one other DRG is affected by mapping events from their initial AR-DRG v6.0x DRG to another DRG.

 Current NZ DRGs